inet-framework/inet-tutorials/configurator/doc/step10.md

 It contains eight `AODVRouters` laid out in a chain.

-The configuration for this part in omnetpp.ini is the folowing:
+The configuration for this part in omnetpp.ini is the following:

 <p><pre class="snippet" src="../omnetpp.uncommented.ini" from="Step10A" until="####"></pre></p>